Department of Music

 STRIKE, SCRAPE, AND SHAKE

-Study the percussive arts with a world-renowned faculty in an inspirational environment
+Study the percussive arts with a world renown faculty in an inspirational environment!

 Congratulations to Chris Parks, UMD graduate student percussionist, for placing 2nd in the 2015 Percussive Arts Society International Solo Competition!